One Mo Nigga ta Go

-One Mo Nigga ta Go is the only solo studio album by former N.W.A member DJ Yella.
-It was released on March 26, 1996, 1 year after Eazy-E's death and is dedicated to him.
+One Mo Nigga ta Go is the only solo studio album by former N.W.A member DJ Yella, released on March 26, 1996.
+Its release date coincided with the first anniversary of the death of his former N.W.A groupmate Eazy-E, whom the album is dedicated to.
 The album cover shows close-up of Eazy-E's face and Yella himself at Eazy-E's grave.

+Overview

 Recording sessions took place at Audio Achievements in Torrance, California with Donovan "The Dirt Biker" Smith, who also provided mixing and co-production.
 Production was handled primarily by DJ Yella himself.
 The album features guest appearances from B.G.
 Knocc Out & Dresta, Kokane, Dirty Red, Traci Nelson and Leicy Loc.
-It spawned three singles: "4 tha E", a tribute song to Eazy-E, which peaked at #50 on the US Billboard Hot Rap Songs, "Dat's How I'm Livin'" and "Send 4 Me".
+It spawned three singles, the main one being "4 tha E", a tribute song to Eazy-E featuring Kokane, which peaked at #50 on the US Billboard Hot Rap Songs and had a music video.
+The other two singles were "Dat's How I'm Livin'" featuring B.G.
+Knocc Out and "Send 4 Me" featuring Traci Nelson.

 Yella never released any other solo material, and after the release he left the music industry to direct pornographic films until 2011, when he started working on a new album called West Coastin which currently has no information regarding the project since 2012.
 One of the reasons Yella made this album was to help raise money for college for nine of Eazy-E's children.

 The album peaked at number 82 on the Billboard 200 albums chart and at number 23 on the Top R&B/Hip-Hop Albums chart in the United States.

 Critical reception

 The album was mildly received.
 AllMusic gave the album 3 stars while Bradley Torreano called it "a flop".
-Milwaukee Journal Sentinel's Cary Darling called it along with MC Ren's The Villain in Black (which was released two weeks later after the album's release) "ordinary by hard-core rap standards".
+The Milwaukee Journal Sentinels Cary Darling called it along with MC Ren's The Villain in Black (which was released two weeks later after the album's release) "ordinary by hard-core rap standards".